apache/cassandra/doc/source/cql/types.rst

 characteristics and limitations:

 - Individual collections are not indexed internally.
-Which means that even to access a single element of a collection, the while collection has to be read (and reading one is not paged internally).
+Which means that even to access a single element of a collection, the whole collection has to be read (and reading one is not paged internally).
 - While insertion operations on sets and maps never incur a read-before-write internally, some operations on lists do.
   Further, some lists operations are not idempotent by nature (see the section on :ref:`lists <lists>` below for details), making their retry in case of timeout problematic.
 It is thus advised to prefer sets over lists when